dummybob/blog/blog/2019-10/moving-on-premise-to-azure/index.md

 ## Azure Architecture

-TODO - Add Azure Infra Diagram
+**TODO - Add Azure Infra Diagram**

 ## Azure Resources

-For automating the spinning up of Azure Resources, a useful resource I use the [Azure Quickstart Tempmate](https://github.com/Azure/azure-quickstart-templates) and the one I use more often than not is the Simple VM for [Windows template](https://github.com/Azure/azure-quickstart-templates/tree/master/101-vm-simple-windows/)
+For automating the spinning up of Azure Resources, a useful resource I use the [Azure Quickstart Tempmate](https://github.com/Azure/azure-quickstart-templates), and the one I use more often than not is the Simple VM for [Windows template](https://github.com/Azure/azure-quickstart-templates/tree/master/101-vm-simple-windows/)

 ### Octopus Virtual Machines